okyeron/OMX-27/Docs.md

 - Randomizer: Randomize notes by range, octaves, velocities, and note lengths.
 - Harmonizer: Generate multiple notes from a single note.
 Great for 1 key chords, or to randomly play chords by setting it's chance parameter to less than 100%
 - Scaler: This forces notes into a specific scale.
-   - By default this will use the global scale.
-Modifying the root and scale pattern parameters will change the global scale.
+   - By default this uses the global scale.
+Modifying the root and scale pattern parameters changes the global scale.
    - You can turn 'GLBL' to off to make this MidiFX instance use it's own unique root and scale pattern.
-- Make Mono: This will force polyphonic midi notes into monophonic.
+- Make Mono: This forces polyphonic midi notes into monophonic.
 - Arpeggiator: This is an advanced arpeggiator.
-An arpeggiator MidiFX will automatically be added to a MidiFX group if you use any of the arpeggiator AUX quick keys.
+An arpeggiator MidiFX is automatically  added to a MidiFX group if you use any of the arpeggiator AUX quick keys.
    - Try combining the arpeggiator with other MidiFX either before or after the arpeggiator for interesting effects.
    - Arpeggiators are reasonably resource intensive, try to avoid using more than 3 of them in a MidiFX group for optimal performance.